amynguyen906/portfolio/README.md

 ## Currently

-- Working on making the site responsive
+- Working on making the site responsive for all devices